telekom/3gpp-meeting-tools/3GPP Tools/README.md

 ### 📊 3GPP Meetings & Specifications
 1. Navigate to the **Meetings** tab.
 2. Click **Sync All Meetings** to trigger the 3-Phase scraper.
+You can also use **Open Last Meeting** to instantly resume your previous working group session.
 3. Right-click any meeting to access its FTP folders, view its info, or open its cached **TDocs List**.
 4. In the TDocs Window, use the **Search** bar or dropdown filters to find specific documents.
+5. For SA2 electronic meetings, use the **Refresh** menu to import `TdocsByAgenda.htm` and automatically merge secretary remarks and on-the-fly revisions into your list.
-Click the Action column to automatically download, unzip, and open the `.doc` files, or use the **⚖️ Add to Comparison Cart** submenu to select base versions or revisions for diffing.
+6. Click the Action column to automatically download, unzip, and open the `.doc` files, or use the **⚖️ Add to Comparison Cart** submenu to select base versions or revisions for diffing.
+7. Under the Specifications tab, use **🎯 Quick Fetch** to surgically inject single specifications or series into the database without a full sync.

 ### 📝 Slicing & Comparing Word Documents
-1. In the **Comparison Cart** at the bottom of the Meetings Tab, populate Slot A and Slot B with local files or fetched 3GPP Revisions.
+1. In the **Comparison Cart** at the bottom of the Meetings Tab, sequentially select documents.
+The round-robin queue will automatically populate Slot A and Slot B with local files or fetched 3GPP Revisions.
 2. Click **Compare in Word**.
-The tool will spawn a background process and present you with a native Word redline document.
+The tool will spawn a background process, temporarily remove file locks and OS restrictions, and present you with a native Word redline document.
 3. For large specs, navigate to the **Spec Splitter** tab, drag a `.docx` file, choose a Heading depth (e.g., "Level 2" for clauses like `6.1`, `6.2`), and click Split.

 ### 🎨 PlantUML Editor